Cubot Note 60

 • RAM is 6GB on Cubot Note 60 and 8GB on ZTE Blade V80 Design.

-• GPU name is Mali G57 on Cubot Note 60 and Mali-G57MC on ZTE Blade V80 Design.
+• The GPU is Mali G57 on Cubot Note 60 and Mali-G57MC on ZTE Blade V80 Design.

 • CPU speed is 2 x 1.8 & 6 x 1.6 GHz on Cubot Note 60 and 8 x 1.9 GHz on ZTE Blade V80 Design.

-• Shading units are 64 on Cubot Note 60 and 32 on ZTE Blade V80 Design.
+• Shading units number 64 on Cubot Note 60 and 32 on ZTE Blade V80 Design.

-• Built-in HDR mode is present on ZTE Blade V80 Design but not available on Cubot Note 60.
+• A built-in HDR mode is available on ZTE Blade V80 Design but not on Cubot Note 60.

 • Android version is Android 15 on Cubot Note 60 and Android 16 on ZTE Blade V80 Design.

-• Fast charging is supported on ZTE Blade V80 Design but not available on Cubot Note 60.
+• Fast charging is supported on ZTE Blade V80 Design but not on Cubot Note 60.

-• SIM cards support is 1 SIM on Cubot Note 60 and 2 SIM on ZTE Blade V80 Design.
+• Stereo speakers are present on Cubot Note 60 but not on ZTE Blade V80 Design.

 • Bluetooth version is 5 on Cubot Note 60 and 5.2 on ZTE Blade V80 Design.

-• Fingerprint scanner is present on ZTE Blade V80 Design but not available on Cubot Note 60.
+• A fingerprint scanner is present on ZTE Blade V80 Design but not on Cubot Note 60.

-• Compass is present on ZTE Blade V80 Design but not available on Cubot Note 60.
+• A compass is present on ZTE Blade V80 Design but not on Cubot Note 60.

 Specs Comparison